RembrandtK/hyperlane-monorepo/rust/cli/README.md

 The last Process item was relayed from the Mumbai mailbox to the Sepolia mailbox.
 Hyperlane in action!
 Note that relaying speed is variable, and you might have to wait for the message to appear.

-I suggest exploring the CLI options using --help.
+I suggest exploring the CLI options using `--help`.

 There are obvious ways to enhance the tool that I did not have time for: